Chapter 6 Conveyance & Transportation Issues

-In recent times, diseases such as severe acute respiratory syndrome (SARS) have appeared, seemingly from nowhere, and resulted in high numbers of deaths and illness among those infected.
-And throughout history—most recently in 2009—new strains of influenza have emerged, circled the globe, and caused social disruption and economic upheaval.
+In recent times, diseases such as Middle East respiratory syndrome (MERS), Ebola virus disease, and severe acute respiratory syndrome (SARS) have appeared, seemingly from nowhere, and resulted in high numbers of deaths and illness among those infected.
+And throughout history new strains of influenza have emerged, circled the globe, and caused social disruption and economic upheaval.
 These diseases and others like them, which emerge, spread rapidly via travel across international borders, and have serious or initially unknown health effects, have led countries to take public health measures at borders that affect travelers.

 TRAVELER HEALTH SCREENING IS ALWAYS IN PLACE

-Modern travel and trade rely on global circumnavigation in <24 hours.
-Therefore, each new outbreak of disease has the potential to affect travelers and the travel industry.
 When disease threats emerge, countries may take border measures that range from minimal to invasive, regardless of available evidence of the efficacy of those measures.
-These interventions vary between and within countries, because public health interventions are usually locally driven.
+These interventions vary between and within countries and can change rapidly without official notification to the public.

 To understand what to expect during an emergency, it is important to know that health screening of travelers is always in place at international ports of entry into most countries.
-Usually, the form of screening is minimal and routine, since the risk for major threats to health is low most of the time.
-When increased health screening occurs, it is usually consistent with the threat of an identified contagious disease with the potential for spread through travel.
-Below is a list of public health measures used internationally, ranked in order from the least to the most invasive, that may be used to detect or control infection in international travelers, depending on the situation:
+Usually, the form of screening is minimal and routine, since the risk for major health threats is low most of the time.
+Emergence of a contagious disease with the potential for spread through travel may lead to enhanced screening and the implementation of control measures when potentially infected travelers are identified.
+Below is a list of public health measures, ranked in order from the least to the most invasive, that may be used internationally to detect or control infection in travelers, depending on the situation:

-- Visual screening—observation of travelers conducted by customs or public health officers at ports of entry, typically without direct interaction with travelers, usually in place at all times
+- Visual screening—observation of travelers for signs of illness, typically without direct interaction with travelers, usually in place at all times

-- Passenger locator form—a form used by health officials to gather contact information for travelers believed to have been potentially exposed to an infectious disease during travel, for the purpose of locating or providing information to the travelers
+- Passenger locator form—a form used by health officials to gather contact information for potentially exposed travelers, for the purpose of locating the travelers for evaluation or to provide information

-- Traveler’s health declaration form—a form often considered a legal, signed document, similar to a customs declaration form, that is used by customs or health officials at ports of entry to gather information related to a traveler’s health, prior itinerary, and exposure to infection
+- Traveler’s health declaration form—a form used by customs or health officials at ports of entry to gather information related to a traveler’s health, prior itinerary, and exposure to infection

-- Direct questioning—interview of travelers by customs or health officials to evaluate symptoms and exposure history, to assess the risk of disease exposure or infection
+- Direct questioning—interview of travelers by customs or health officials to assess the risk of disease exposure or infection

-- Detention—holding in custody a traveler suspected of being infected with a communicable disease of concern, to allow further medical screening and examination by public health officials
+- Detention—holding in custody a traveler suspected of being infected with a communicable disease of concern, to allow further medical evaluation

 - Isolation—separating and restricting the movement of an ill person who has a communicable disease of concern from those who are healthy, to minimize disease spread by preventing further transmission